A warm welcome!

 (09.04.2019) Evo-BoGa meeting in Frankfurt

-As the youngest member of the department Sabine Rengers son Erik took part in the following reception (non-alcoholic drinks!).
+As the youngest member of the division Sabine Rengers son Erik took part in the following reception (non-alcoholic drinks!).
 We wish Sascha all the best for the future!

 (21.03.2019) Google Arts & Culture on herbaria